Academic Integrity for Faculty

 Academic Integrity Syllabus Statements

 Why include an Integrity Statement?Instructors who explain their expectations about integrity (as well as the consequences for not meeting them) help students better understand integrity and its value in academic work.
-Your statement can be short or long but should explain your expectations about virtue and the consequences.
+Your statement can be short or long, but it should clearly explain your expectations regarding virtue and its consequences.

 Of course, including this statement is only a first step.
 Discussing expectations during class and before every paper or exam is helpful.
-Discussing issues that sometimes confuse students, such as what constitutes an acceptable paraphrase and good collaboration, can also be excellent practices for promoting integrity.
+Discussing issues that sometimes confuse students, such as what constitutes an acceptable paraphrase and good collaboration, can also be an excellent practice for promoting integrity.

 Sample Statements: